crypto101/book/block-ciphers.rst

 The plaintext and ciphertext blocks are sequences of bits.
 They are always the same size as one another, and that size is fixed by the block
 cipher: it's called the block cipher's *block size*.
-The set of all possible keys is called the keyspace.
+The set of all possible keys is called the :term:`keyspace`.

 Once we've encrypted plaintext blocks into ciphertext blocks, they later have to be decrypted again to recover the original plaintext block.
 This